elunna/nerfhack-changelog/README.md

 * In xnh there was also a chance to create solid walls to block the player in, this effect was removed so it only drops boulders.

 **hobble (clerical spell):**
-* Inflicts wounded legs on you
-* This clerical spell smashes the hero's legs with a magical force and inflicts you with wounded legs for 50-149 turns.
+* This clerical spell smashes the hero's legs with a magical force and inflicts you with wounded legs for a brief period
-* Ranged, can be cast at the hero up to 13 squares away.
+* Ranged, can be cast at the hero from up to 13 squares away.

 **call undead (mage spell):**
 * Ported from SLASHEM
 * Call Undead can only be cast by undead and demon spellcasters
-* Ranged, can be cast at the hero up to 13 squares away.
+* Ranged, can be cast at the hero from up to 13 squares away.

 **blight (clerical spell)**
 * Ported from xNetHack